arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-12.md

 }
 ```

-Yes, it's way less readable than the equivalent F# version.
-There's a
+Yes, it's way less readable than the equivalent F# version &mdash; now
-reason why functional programmers prefer F# over C#.
+you see why functional programmers prefer F# over C#, don't you?.
-You can find the complete working C# implementation in
+You can find the complete C# implementation in
 [StateMonadTest.cs][csharp-porting].

 Anyway, here's the take away: LINQ is much more than a tool for
 embedding SQL and manipulating lists.
+Just like the Haskell's *do
-LINQ is syntactic sugar for
+notation and F# Computation Expressions, LINQ is syntactic sugar for
-monads, any monad, just like the Haskell's do notation and F#
-Computation Expressions.
+monads, any monad.
 LINQ is indeed a monad engine.

 You can read more about it in [Thinking Functionally: What is LINQ
 really?][thinking-functionally], from the
 [language-ext][language-ext]'s wiki.

+## Much simpler than this
+You made it to the end!
+Congrats!
+If you found getting to the State Monad arduous, it is because it
+really was.

+Here's something that might catch you off guard: *working* with a
+State Monad is really trivial.
+I really think that this is a general trait of Functional Programming:
+*using* functional programming concepts is orders of magnitude simpler
+than *re-implementing them from the scratch*.
+What you have done, in
+these 12 strenuous chapters, was to distill a State Monad out of thin
+air, starting from the ground up, incrementally and taking many
+detours for reasoning about any little nuance as you stumbled upon
+along the journey.

+In the next &mdash; much easier &mdash; chapters, I want to show you
+how easy and smooth working with a State Monad is, once it is
+implemented.

+Stay tuned!
+I will publish them in the next days!

 # References
 * [State Monad For The Rest Of Us - source code][source-code]